 But most people, most, statistically, most people will just simply leave it in RA to get the 4%.
 So, if you leave it in RA, at about 62 years old, which used to be our statutory retirement age which I’ve mentioned, your RA, which is now bigger, plus a 4% interest compounded over the seven years, will now start to pay.
 Based on my estimation, you will get about $700 per month if the Minimum Sum was still to be around.
 And you will get $700 per month for about 20 years.
 That’s the old Minimum Sum Scheme.

 At the end of 20 years, your entire RA plus interest will be completely depleted.
 Zero.
 No money anymore.
 So, at 82 years old, at 82 years old, if you haven’t died and you have no more money, you better go and die because there is no more money already.
 Got it so far?
 This is the old Minimum Sum.

-The second reason is because today we are all more open for health screening.
+The second reason is that today, we are all more open for health screening.
 So, diseases are discovered earlier.
-Nowaday, it’s very common you hear people get cancer stage 1, stage 0, stage 2, right?
+Nowadays, it’s very common you hear people get cancer stage 1, stage 0, stage 2, right?
 Gone are the days whereby straight away stage 4 because people go for health screening.
 And therefore we live longer.

 The average life expectancy for Singaporeans today is estimated to be about 85 years old.
 And therefore, the old Minimum Sum Scheme is no longer relevant because there is a gap.
 And that is when CPF LIFE was launched to bridge this gap.
 CPF LIFE was launched in 2008.